 Occasionally when filling out the online form involved with company formation, it is possible to get certain information wrong or make mistakes such as typos.
-One of the details which is prone to minor errors is the director’s date of birth.
+One of the details which are prone to minor errors is the director’s date of birth.
 But how can this mistake be fixed – and is it important to fix it?

 Does it matter if a wrong date of birth is shown?